scripting/feedlandInstall/docs/setupses.md

 * Check SPF record

-   In your domain's DNS, ensure there is a TXT record authorizing SES to send mail: `v=spf1 include:amazonses.com ~all`
+* In your domain's DNS, ensure there is a TXT record authorizing SES to send mail: `v=spf1 include:amazonses.com ~all`

 * Wait for verification

-   SES will automatically detect the DNS changes and mark your domain as verified.
+* SES will automatically detect the DNS changes and mark your domain as verified.

 * After completing these steps

-You can send mail using any address at your verified domain (e.g. `no-reply@yourdomain.com`) and mail will pass SPF and DKIM checks for improved deliverability.
+* You can send mail using any address at your verified domain (e.g. `no-reply@yourdomain.com`) and mail will pass SPF and DKIM checks for improved deliverability.

+Note from Dave, 7/11/25

+I've been setting up a new FeedLand server.
+Using email for login.
+This is where I hit a wall.

+I was using dave.winer@gmail.com as the return address.
+You can't use gmail.com.

+You have to use a domain you control, and then have to set it up with some special CNAMEs that tell Amazon that you authorized using those domains for this purpose.
+It basically links your domain to your SES account.

+I added a link to the docs in setup page, so hopefully next time, I will not have to spend most of a day chasing down this problem!

+Now I have to get the websockets working on the new FeedLand install.